 * ‘extraordinary’, ‘very funny’, ‘very insightful’ and ‘utterly fascinating’ – Greg O’Brien and Kim Hill

 * ‘down to earth and resonant’ – Paula Green

-For full online reviews and sample work, see the Links page.
+For full online reviews, see the Links page.

 Young Country: the exhibition

 * a selection of photographs by William Williams and poems by Kerry Hines.

 * includes an audiovisual presentation of poems and photographs.

 * also features 33 albumen prints made for the exhibition by contemporary photographer Wayne Barrar.

 Most of Williams’s archive at the Alexander Turnbull Library consists of glass plate negatives and lantern slides, and scans of these would typically be used to make digital prints.
 However for this exhibition they have been used to create hand-made albumen prints, offering a similar material and visual feel to the prints Williams and his peers would have produced.
 The albumen process was developed in the nineteenth century and yields beautiful tones and details; it is rarely used today, being extremely complex, painstaking and time-consuming.
 On a few occasions albumen exhibition prints have been made overseas using ‘historic’ negatives, but it appears that Young Country may be the first time this has been done in New Zealand.